Jozty/website/content/functions/max.md

 ---
-title: max function
+title: Max function
-description: a thorough tour of max function
+description: Gives the larger of its two arguments.
+keywords: Max
 ---

 ## Max